Skip navigation

 • Not drinking on an empty stomach.
 Have a snack or meal before you drink and while you are drinking.

 If you take any medicines, including ones you bought without a prescription, check with your provider before you drink.
-Alcohol can affect the way your body uses some drugs.
-A drug may not work correctly, or it could be dangerous or make you sick if combined with alcohol.
+Alcohol can affect the way your body uses some medicines.
+A medicine may not work correctly, or it could be dangerous or make you sick if combined with alcohol.

-If alcohol use runs in your family, you may be at a higher risk of having an alcohol problem yourself.
+If excessive alcohol use or problem drinking runs in your family, you may be at a higher risk of having an alcohol problem yourself.
 Not drinking at all might be best for you.

 Can Responsible Drinking Improve Your Health?

 Many people drink now and then.
 You may have heard about some health benefits from moderate drinking.
-Some of these benefits have been proven more than others.
-But none of them should be used as a reason for drinking.
+None of these benefits have been definitively proven.
+None of them should be used as a reason for drinking.

 Some of the possible benefits of moderate drinking that have been studied are: